Why Gifts & Entertainment Compliance Matters

 At the end of the day, gifts and entertainment spend should be justified by a rational and reasonable business purpose and should be appropriate and reasonable.
 However, like many areas where ethics are involved, there are grey areas when it comes to these sorts of approvals.

-With that said, the importance lies in how you apply these principles systematically in your organization on a global scale.
-Doing this properly is complex and has become increasingly so due to the way that enforcement agencies are tracking potential violations.
+With that said, the importance lies in how these principles are applied systematically in your organization on a global scale.
 Today, a robust gifts and entertainment compliance program involves looking at local customs, language issues, and currency conversions.
-Every G&E program is going to look a little bit different, but the goal is to have your process make sense for your employee base and your organization.
+Every G&E program is going to look a little bit different, but the goal is to have processes that make sense for the employee base and the organization.

 Creating a Robust Gifts and Entertainment Compliance Program